Genevieve O'Reilly: Early life and education

-In 2005, she moved to the United Kingdom with her husband, Luke Mulvihill, and lives in East London.
-They have two children, a son and a daughter.

 Career

 Theatre

 O'Reilly was cast as the understudy in director Gale Edwards' production of The White Devil a week after graduating from drama school.
 She went on to appear in Edwards' Sydney Theatre Company production of The Way of the World.
 Other theatre credits include The Weir by Conor McPherson, at the Gate Theatre, Dublin, and Richard II at the Old Vic.
 Recent parts at the Royal National Theatre have been in new play, Mike Bartlett's 13, and as Helena, wife to Andrew Scott's emperor Julian in the 2011 production of Ibsen's epic Emperor and Galilean.

 In July 2012, O'Reilly performed in George Bernard Shaw's The Doctor's Dilemma.

-In 2015 she played Kathryn in Splendour by Abi Morgan at the Donmar Warehouse.
+In 2015 O'Reilly played Kathryn in Splendour by Abi Morgan at the Donmar Warehouse.
 In 2017, she played Mary Carney in The Ferryman, first at the Royal Court Theatre and later at the Gielgud Theatre in the West End of London.